Important Questions to Ask Your Foreclosure Defense Attorney

 6. How Often Will You Update Me About My Case?

 It is a huge relief to hand your case over to an experienced attorney and know that they will take care of all the details associated with it.
-However, any attorney should still keep you up to date on the status of your case and any changes with it as soon as they occur.
+However, any attorney should still keep you updated on the status of your case and any changes with it as soon as they occur.
 One of the most common complaints against lawyers is that they take a case and then the client rarely hears from them.
 When they do get an update on their case or have a question, their only communication outlet is with a paralegal or an associate attorney.
-While lawyers need these professionals to help them with cases, you should still mainly be working and communicating with the attorney you spoke with during your free consultation.
+While lawyers need these professionals to help them with cases, you should still mainly be working and communicating with the attorney you spoke with during your consultation.
 If you are not, your case may not be getting the attention it deserves.

 7. What Is Your Fee Structure?